-- Water Conservation Program Cheyenne has a water conservation program that includes summer watering rules and programs to fix leaks, use water efficient appliances and fixtures, and bill structures that encourage efficient water use.
+- Water Conservation Program Cheyenne has a water conservation program that includes watering schedules and rules, programs to fix leaks, use water efficient appliances and fixtures, and bill structures that encourage efficient water use.
 For more information, visit www.cheyennebopu.org/Cheyennes-Water/Water-Conservation. - Water Reuse Once water goes down the drain, it will be used again.
 The BOPU reclaims wastewater at Cheyenne's water reclamation facilities.
 The BOPU renamed the wastewater treatment plants to water reclamation facilities because the treatment processes used at the facilities reclaim water making it safe to use again.
 Some of this water is recycled and piped back into Cheyenne to water parks and athletic fields.
-Water that isn't recycled is returned to Crow Creek where it is used by livestock, wildlife, aguatic species and other users downstream. - Treated Water Blend In 2020, the BOPU completed a study on ratio the surface water to groundwater in Cheyenne's drinking water.
+Water that isn't recycled is returned to Crow Creek where it is used by livestock, wildlife, aquatic species, and other users downstream. - Treated Water Blend In 2020, the BOPU completed a study on the ratio of surface water to groundwater in Cheyenne's drinking water.
 The study concluded that because of the treatment capabilities at the water treatment plant, operators can reduce the amount of groundwater in the blend to 15 percent and still maintain water quality.
-This allows operators to more sustainably use local aquifers. - Hydroelectric Generation The BOPU is constructing a hydroelectric generation facility.
+This allows operators to use local aquifers more sustainably. - Hydroelectric Generation The BOPU is constructing a hydroelectric generation facility.
 The hydroelectric generator will produce power from water flowing to the water treatment plant.
-Water flowing to the treatment plant comes from Crystal Reservoir which is over 500 feet in elevation higher than the treatment plant.
+Water flowing to the treatment plant comes from Crystal Reservoir which is over 500 feet higher in elevation than the treatment plant.
 Water enters that plant at pressures around 250 pounds per square inch.
 The generator will use these pressures to spin a turbine that will produce between 300 and 875 kilowatts of electricity.
-The electricity will be used to reduce treatment costs at the water treatment plant and excess electricity will be sold to the electric grid.
+The electricity will be used to reduce treatment costs at the water treatment plant and excess electricity will be sold to the electric grid. - Additional Water Resources The BOPU is actively investigating and pursuing additional surface and groundwater sources to prepare for possible reductions in water supply due to Colorado River curtailment.